qownnotes/qc/README.md

 and download the version you need.

-If you have [jq](https://stedolan.github.io/jq) installed you can also use this snippet to download and install for example the latest Linux AMD64 AppImage to `/usr/local/bin/qc`:
+If you have [jq](https://stedolan.github.io/jq) installed you can also use this snippet to download and install for example the latest Linux AMD64 binary to `/usr/local/bin/qc`:

 ```bash
 curl https://api.github.com/repos/qownnotes/qc/releases/latest | \